How Bill.com Can Revolutionize Your Bill Pay

 For contractors that work with public entities or engage in design-build-finance arrangements, this change could lead to an uptick in available projects.
 The loosening of these restrictions may result in a wave of new infrastructure initiatives, particularly as municipalities respond to population growth and deferred maintenance.
 Firms positioned to handle these complex projects may find new business opportunities emerging over the next two to three years.

 While some aspects of the One Big Beautiful Bill will be phased in over time, construction leaders should begin preparing now.
-A detailed tax planning session is a good starting point, particularly for evaluating how accelerated depreciation and QBI rules will affect your business.
-Companies expecting to purchase equipment in the next fiscal year may want to adjust their procurement timeline to maximize deductions.
+A detailed tax planning session is a good starting point, particularly for evaluating how accelerated depreciation, accounting method changes, and QBI rules will affect your business.
+Companies expecting to purchase equipment or invest in technology in the next fiscal year may want to adjust their procurement timeline to maximize deductions.

 Labor practices should also be reexamined.
 Given the increased enforcement surrounding worker classification, firms that frequently contract with independent tradespeople or specialty subcontractors should ensure proper documentation and consider whether their practices align with the new federal standards.
 HR and legal teams may need to collaborate closely on these reviews.